 One of the great things about the technology business is that you invent your company’s assets by harnessing the global brain power of your enterprise.
-At the end of 2011, Strategy+Business published their annual survey of the 1000 companies in the world that spent the most on R&D. What they found has important implications for innovators who want to outperform their peers.
+A few years back, Strategy+Business published their annual survey of the 1000 companies in the world that spent the most on R&D. What they found has important implications for innovators who want to outperform their peers:

 S+B found that spending more on R&D did not equate to increased financial performance.

-This study represented $182 Billion of spending — these are the biggest and the best companies.
+This study represented $182 billion in spending among the biggest and the best companies.
 How could there not be some effect?

 The expected output of more spending would have been a waterfall of new and innovative products emerging from these companies, yet from this large statistical sample, this was not the case.
 In engineering, we call this decoupling.
-The analogy here is from electronics — when the interaction between two circuit elements are so weak that they do not pass energy to each other they are said to be decoupled.
-In this case, when more spending in R&D fails to result in passing “energy” to the cash-generating operating groups of the business, its a very big deal.
+The analogy here is from electronics: when the interaction between two circuit elements is so weak that they’re unable to pass energy to each other, they are said to be decoupled.
+In this case, when more spending in R&D fails to result in the passing of “energy” to the cash-generating operating groups of the business, it’s a very big deal.

 So what is driving results?
-An excellent OS.
+An excellent Operating System.

 - Tech Drivers: These companies drive innovation via technological achievement.
 By design, this is the least pro-active at engaging the customer.

-- Need Seekers: These organizations strive to be first movers by pro-active customer engagement
+- Need Seekers: These organizations strive to be the first movers by pro-active customer engagement.

 Over half the companies in the S+B survey reported that their innovation strategy was misaligned with their business strategy.
 Need seeker companies, on the other hand, had innovation strategies that were driven from the highest levels in the organization.
 This emphasis naturally led to a highly coherent agenda of innovation between research teams and product operations, allowing extremely efficient utilization of research resources.